 The Ghost of Christmas Past

 A Christmas Carol is indisputably one of Dickens' most famous and loved works.
 But did you know that Broadstairs was Dickens’ most loved holiday destination?
 So much so that he proclaimed ‘You cannot think how delightful and fresh the place is and how good the walks’.
 It was his favourite seaside escape, visiting most summers from 1837 to 1859.
 The people he met around the town may have been the inspiration for some of his characters.
 This is certainly true for his novel David Copperfield, a novel he felt was his best.
 Walk in Dickens’ footsteps, with the Dickens Town Trail created to mark the museum's 50th anniversary this year.
 Discover places around town with a connection to the author.
 Or take a longer trail and discover Dickens and that of his contemporary JMW Turner, on the Turner and Dickens self-guided walk, taking in traditional Victorian seaside architecture (can you spot Bleak House?) and the enduring nostalgia of Viking Bay seafront

-Dickens House Museum, (closed for the season) located on Victoria Parade overlooking Viking Bay was home to Mary Pearson Strong, a character Dickens met on his travels to Broadstairs and observed chasing the ‘donkey boys’ away from her land, which he found most amusing.
+Dickens House Museum, open for Christmas 2nd and 3rd December, located on Victoria Parade overlooking Viking Bay was home to Mary Pearson Strong, a character Dickens met on his travels to Broadstairs and observed chasing the ‘donkey boys’ away from her land, which he found most amusing.
 He took tea with Ms Pearson Strong in the parlour, which can still be seen today.
 She was to become the basis for Betsey Trotwood in David Copperfield and the famous quote “Janet!
 Donkeys!”.

 Dickens may be known for inventing the ‘Christmas Spirit’, but there was another Victorian who had a hand in making Christmas as we know it today.
 Queen Victoria’s husband Prince Albert introduced the notion of decorating a Christmas Tree in the home, a tradition he brought over from his home in Germany.
 See the festive lights twinkle across the town.